Bringing solar’s promise to life for Pike County

 Are solar panels safe?

-Solar panels are safe and do not pose a health or safty risk to humans or the environment.
+Solar panels are safe and do not pose a health or safety risk to humans or the environment.
 The technology is also being used atop public schools and on homes and public buildings across the country.

 What happens to the land at the end of the solar project’s life?